Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Background and related work

 Image registration methodologies can roughly be classified into intensity-based and feature-based methods, however with no strict border between the two; several modern approaches estimate and align more or less dense feature fields, aiming to capture good properties of both intensity- and feature-based methods.
 Learning-based approaches may, to different extents, be utilised for directly solving the overall registration task (end-to-end), or for addressing different sub-tasks.

-Intensity-based approaches typically formulate image registration as an optimisation problem, for which an image similarity measure (or inversely stated, a difference measure) is used to assess the quality of the alignment.
+Intensity-based approaches typically formulate image registration as an optimisation problem, for which an image similarity measure (or inversely stated, a distance measure) is used to assess the quality of the alignment.
 Common similarity measures include negative Sum of Squared Differences (SSD) and Cross-Correlation (CC) for monomodal registration; Mutual Information (MI) \cite{wellsiiiMultimodalVolumeRegistration1996} and Normalised Mutual Information \cite{studholmeOverlapInvariantEntropy1999} for both monomodal and multimodal registration; as well as measures which incorporate relevant additional information (e.g., gradient information or spatial displacement) extracted from the images~\cite{pluimImageRegistrationMaximization2000, ofverstedtFastRobustSymmetric2019}.

-Several approaches for learning a suitable similarity measure have been proposed.
+Several approaches for learning a suitable similarity measure from data have been proposed.
 A method to implicitly learn a multimodal similarity measure for the relatively easy multimodal scenario of registering T1 and T2-weighted Magnetic Resonance (MR) images is presented in~\cite{yangQuicksilverFastPredictive2017a}, whereas \cite{chengDeepSimilarityLearning2018} suggests training a Deep Convolutional Neural Network (DCNN) to predict correspondence of Computed Tomography and MR image patches and then use the classification score as a similarity measure.

-Intensity-based approaches which rely on iterative local optimisation of an image similarity measure, are often relatively slow \cite{boveiriMedicalImageRegistration2020}, and the existence of many local optima in the search space reduces applicability when the displacement between images to be registered is large~\cite{ofverstedtFastRobustSymmetric2019}.
-Several learning-based approaches have been proposed to speed up the optimisation task; representative examples include VoxelMorph~\cite{balakrishnanVoxelMorphLearningFramework2019} and Quicksilver~\cite{yangQuicksilverFastPredictive2017a}, where neural networks are used to improve the prediction of suitable steps in the optimisation.
+Intensity-based approaches, which rely on iterative local optimisation of an image similarity measure, are often relatively slow \cite{boveiriMedicalImageRegistration2020}, and the existence of many local optima in the search space reduces applicability when the displacement between images to be registered is large~\cite{ofverstedtFastRobustSymmetric2019}.
+Several learning-based approaches have been proposed to speed up the optimisation task; representative examples include VoxelMorph~\cite{balakrishnanVoxelMorphLearningFramework2019}, where an encoder-decoder network is used to directly predict a deformation field which maximises an image similarity measure, and Quicksilver~\cite{yangQuicksilverFastPredictive2017a}, where a deep encoder-decoder network is used for patch-wise prediction of the momentum-parameterisation of a Large Deformation Diffeomorphic Metric Mapping model.